-8. Public Summary
+10. Public Summary

-Please provide a plain language summary (abstract) of your project that will be shared with our patient/survivor/caregiver reviewers and with our donors and other stakeholders.
-Note that this summary should be understandable by someone who does not have a scientific background and should not contain confidential information.
+Please provide a plain language summary (abstract) of your project that will be shared with our patient/survivor/caregiver reviewers, donors and other stakeholders.
+Note that this summary should be understandable by someone who does not have a scientific background (i.e., Grade 8 reading level) and should not contain confidential information.